-- Diseases linked to flooding, like mold damage, intestinal infections caused by polluted drinking water, and emotional distress
+Flooding of Illinois rivers, waterways and lakes contributes to mold damage, intestinal infections caused by polluted drinking water and emotional distress.